The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Introduction

 \section{Introduction}

-Study Analysis Group 21 (SAG21) of the Exoplanet Exploration Program Analysis Group (ExoPAG) has been organized to study the effect of stellar contamination on space-based transmission spectroscopy.
-We begin this report with a brief description of the motivation for SAG21, the goals of the group, the methods by which we conducted our analysis, and the structure of this report.
+Study Analysis Group 21 (SAG21) of NASA's Exoplanet Exploration Program Analysis Group (ExoPAG) was organized to study the effect of stellar contamination on space-based transmission spectroscopy.
+This invited review summarizes the work of SAG21 and largely reproduces the final report submitted to NASA \citep{Rackham2022} as a contribution to the peer-reviewed literature.
+We begin with a brief description of the motivation for SAG21, the goals of the group, the methods by which we conducted our analysis, and the structure of this review.